webplatform/docs/apis/websocket/WebSocket/bufferedAmount/index.md

 standardization_status: 'W3C Candidate Recommendation'
 summary: 'The number of bytes of data that have been queued using calls to send() but not yet transmitted to the network.'
 tags:
+  - API_Object_Properties
-  0: API
+  - API
-  1: Object
-  2: Properties
-  4: WebSocket
+  - WebSocket
 uri: apis/websocket/WebSocket/bufferedAmount

 ---